 If your interest in volcanoes is bubbling away then we have plenty to fire your imagination.
 Sited on a geological hot spot, Iceland is one of the most volcanically active places on earth.

-On average there is an eruption there every five years, and the most recent started the Reykjanes Peninsula in March 2021.
+On average there is an eruption there every five years, and the most recent started the Reykjanes Peninsula in March 2021 and is ongoing.
 Prior to that, most significant and well-publicised eruptions were at Bardarbunga in 2014 and infamously at Eyjafjallajokull in 2010, which resulted in global disruption to air traffic.
 Thankfully most volcanic eruptions are perfectly safe and once the initial activity is over, the aftermath can create an inspiring spectacle as Iceland’s magnificent other-worldly landscape continues to be defined today.

 Volcanoes have long been a big attraction of this north Atlantic island, and plenty can be found on the doorstep of Reykjavik – the current eruption at Fagradalsfjall is just 25km from the capital, in an uninhabited valley.
 Our Reykjanes Peninsula and Volcano Explorer self drive includes a guided hike to the live eruption followed by a thrilling Superjeep adventure.
 You’ll also have the opportunity to explore the volcanic landscapes and rugged coastline of the peninsula, which is a UNESCO Global Geopark, at your own pace.

 Images of the ongoing eruption in the Geldingadalur Valley

 Whether you want to spend an entire week exploring Iceland’s most impressive eruption sites or just stop off for a curious peak as you drive along the coast, then you’ve come to the right place!
 Avid thrill seekers can sign up to our Volcano Hotline to be kept informed of live eruptions and any potential trips to see them.